Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 - For larger numbers, factoring becomes computationally intensive.

 Thus, going forwards (hashing) is easy, but going backwards (finding the original input) is practically impossible with current computing power.

+### Applying Hashing to Blockchain

+To solve the problem of ledger immutability, Bitcoin uses hashing to encode all transaction data into a hash.

+A block in the blockchain is formed by combining data such as transaction details, date, and author, then hashing this combined information.

+This hash acts as the block's unique identifier or fingerprint.

+Each block's hash is unique, just like a fingerprint is unique to a person.

+For a block to be added to the blockchain, it must satisfy a predetermined requirement, such as its hash starting with a certain number of zeros.

+For example, the hash might need to start with three zeros.

+Since the hash changes with any change in data, we can modify a number called the nonce to find a hash that meets this requirement.

+The nonce is a number that is combined with the data to produce the hash.

+By incrementing the nonce, we try different hashes until one starts with the required number of zeros.

+This process is called mining.

+For example, by trying nonces starting from 1 upwards, we eventually find a nonce that produces a hash starting with three zeros, validating the block.

+Increasing the difficulty (requiring more leading zeros) makes mining take longer.

+If the data in the block is altered, the hash no longer meets the requirement, invalidating the block.

+Thus, any tampering is easily detected.